wcauchois/PartyMoodMeter/README.md

 Using SensorSimulator
 ---------------------

+SensorSimulator allows you to simulate accelerometer readings in the emulator.
 The ZIP is in third_party/.
 See [this StackOverflow answer](http://stackoverflow.com/a/3926715) for installation instructions.

 Getting started with web_app
 ============================